Primary Use Cases

 - Solving large-scale computing problems like big data analysis, machine learning, and artificial intelligence

 Cloud providers have enjoyed massive growth due to rapid adoption amongst companies going through digital transformations.
 Cloud adoption is mixed between public and private clouds.

 Public Cloud Adoption

 Amazon Web Services leads the pack while Microsoft Azure is not far behind.
 Google has a fair share but lags due to a late start and a reduced number of relationships with large enterprises.

 Private Cloud Adoption

 Amazon Web Services

 In 2002 the AWS platform was born.
-In my eyes, this move was a classic case of dogfooding where Amazon needed web scale to deliver their shopping experience at scale.
+This move was a classic case of dogfooding where Amazon needed web-scale to deliver their shopping experience at scale.
 Why wouldn’t Amazon attempt to recoup some of their hosting costs by reselling their platform?

 Microsoft Azure is like AWS in many ways.
 It provides scalable services that complement their business productivity solutions.
 Azure’s cloud services tend to appear like a monolith within the Azure Web Portal.
 Under the hood, there are single responsibility services like Azure Functions that allow you to run functions in the cloud, much like AWS with AWS Lambda.

 Google’s services have evolved in fits over the years.
 Google App Engine was released in 2008 and was meant solely for Python applications with its first iteration.
 Fast forward to the present, and Google App Engine now supports a multitude of languages.
 Google’s cloud services bear a resemblance to other cloud services, as evidenced by the Google Cloud Functions service.

 I could go on and on like Larry Ellison, but I’ll spare you that.
 Luckily, the software industry is a shining bastion of commerce.
 It is booming, and competition is fierce.
 There’s plenty of room for the likes of Oracle, VMWare, Red Hat, and others.